 (Because occasionally these things disappear on the internet, I’ve put up a screenshot of this web page.)

 This description is a mild evasion of what American Caging has done for a decade and a half, and for what it is well known for.
 It handles fundraising and related direct mail projects for two types of non-profits, standard benevolent entities as well as hard-line religious and conservative organizations.
-There is, of course, a tricky game being played here – many of these entities appear to be lobbying groups set up for the interests of a particular group, when in fact they’ve been designed for issue advocacy.
-Of the many possible examples of this is the “60 Plus Association”, whose name implies an advocacy group founded by seniors for the interests of seniors.
+There is a tricky game being played here – many of these entities appear to be lobbying groups set up for the interests of a particular group, when in fact they’ve been designed for issue advocacy.
+Of the many possible examples of this, the most prominent is the “60 Plus Association”, whose name implies an advocacy group founded by seniors for the interests of seniors.
 They are nothing of the kind – they receive a large chunk of their money from pharmaceutical companies, as well as the Center to Protect Patients Rights, an anti-Obamacare non-profit run by Sean Noble, an associate of the Koch brothers2.
 Other donors include the American Petroleum Institute and Karl Rove’s Crossroads GPS3.
 This group, whose name suggests it lobbies for the interests of seniors, has fought against Obamacare, fought against the regulation of greenhouse gases, fought to have Yucca mountain used as a storage site for nuclear waste, and demanded, in the wake of the Katrina disaster, not to sacrifice lower taxes in favor of disaster relief, but rather, to rely on market solutions to help Katrina victims4.
 Most strikingly, ersatz seniors advocacy groups such as these, fought against legislation to reduce drug prices5.
-Beyond the gains of misleading voters of their true intents, another advantage to a non-profit lobbying for political causes that is not an explicit political advocacy group is that it does not have to disclose its donors – these are 501(c)(4) entities, the dark money that’s shaped recent elections: “How Nonprofits Spend Millions on Elections and Call it Public Welfare”.
+Beyond the gains of misleading voters of their true intents, another advantage to a non-profit lobbying for political causes that is not, explicitly, a political advocacy group, is that it does not have to disclose its donors – these are 501(c)(4) entities, the dark money that’s shaped recent elections: “How Nonprofits Spend Millions on Elections and Call it Public Welfare”.

 The “60 Plus Association” lists Maureen E. (the E is for Elizabeth6) Otis as a legal contact, but it is one of only many that do so.
 To give an idea of her prolific skills, I list all the non-profits, which can be divided between benevolent organizations (the most prestigious of which is easily the Mayo Clinic) and political advocacy groups, that have her as a legal contact from a 2006 charity list from the secretary of state’s office of Tennessee.
 Another list of non-profits which heavily features Otis as legal contact is at the State of New Hampshire’s Justice Department – there is heavy overlap between the two lists, though some groups are on one and not the other; the list below should not be considered exhaustive of all groups with an Otis association, but it serves the purpose of showing how wide-ranging her reach is.